-2.1 The Commission understands that an education institution may collect, use or disclose a student's personal data for purposes such as to provide the student with education services, to evaluate the student's suitability for a course, or to administer bursaries, scholarships and relevant financial assistance schemes to eligible students.
+- 2.1 The Commission understands that an education institution5 may collect, use or disclose a student's personal data for purposes such as to provide the student with education services, to evaluate the student's suitability for a course, or to administer bursaries, scholarships and relevant financial assistance schemes to eligible students.
 The Commission recognises that the purposes for the collection, use or disclosure of personal data may differ across education institutions.
 Organisations should, therefore, notify and specify purposes at an appropriate level of detail that will allow an individual to determine the reasons that the education institution is collecting, using or disclosing his/her personal data.
-Education institutions are encouraged to consider factors such as the specific facts of the case, business and operational needs, and to refer to the Advisory Guidelines on Key Concepts in the PDPA ("Key Concepts Guidelines") for more information on providing notification and on stating purposes.
+Education institutions are encouraged to consider factors such as the specific facts of the case, business and operational needs, and to refer to the Advisory Guidelines on Key Concepts in the PDPA ("Key Concepts Guidelines") for more information on providing notification and on stating purposes. - 2.2 The Data Protection Provisions in Parts III to VI of the PDPA set out the obligations that organisations are required to comply with if they undertake activities relating to the collection, use or disclosure of personal data6.
+Among other things, organisations are required to obtain valid consent from the individual for a limited purpose that has been notified to the individual for the collection, use and disclosure of personal data

-&lt;sup>5 The PDPA defines an "education institution" to mean "any organisation that provides education, including instruction, training or teaching, whether by itself or in association or collaboration with or by affiliation with any other person."
+5 The PDPA defines an "education institution" to mean "any organisation that provides education, including instruction, training or teaching, whether by itself or in association or collaboration with or by affiliation with any other person."